Vanessa Noel: Biography

 Vanessa Noel was born and raised in Bryn Mawr, Pennsylvania.
-Noel was able to make social connections early in life as her mother was friends with Grace Kelly.
-She was presented at the Philadelphia Charity Ball in Philadelphia, PA, and the International Debutante Ball in New York, NY.
+She was presented at the Philadelphia Charity Ball in Philadelphia, Pennsylvania, and the International Debutante Ball in New York City.

-She attended the Agnes Irwin School in Rosemont, PA and Cornell University in New York, where she was a member of the sorority Kappa Kappa Gamma and graduated with a degree in Fine Arts and Architecture.
-After graduation, she moved to New York City and launched her first shoe line in 1987.
+She attended Cornell University in New York, where she graduated with a degree in Fine Arts and Architecture.
+After graduation, she launched her first shoe line in 1987.

 In 2015, Vanessa Noel spoke at the Women in the World Annual Summit along with Barbra Streisand, Jennifer Ashton, and Dr. Holly Anderson to discuss heart disease and the gender bias in medicine.

-She currently serves on the board of Hanover Charities, sits on the council of Oceana, serves on the advisory board of the White Heron Theatre Company, and is the Vice Chairman on the board of Round Hill Hotel and Villas Jamaica.
+As of 2019, Noel served on the board of Hanover Charities.

 Career

 Designer

-Early in her career, Noel was known to draw the inspiration for her shoes from her architectural background, and has said, “I view my shoes as sensual art objects.
+Early in her career, Noel was known to draw the inspiration for her shoes from her architectural background.
+She said “I view my shoes as sensual art objects.
 I create them to be both an individual sculpture and a natural, elegant extension of a woman’s leg.”
-Her shoes have been considered works of art and were included in exhibits at the Metropolitan Museum of Art in New York City and the Rheinnisches Landesmuseum in Bonn, Germany.
-Her designs are also in the permanent collection at the Museum of Fine Arts in Boston, MA.
+Her shoes are in the collections of the Metropolitan Museum of Art in New York City and the Museum of Fine Arts in Boston, MA.

 Noel is the sole designer for her label.
-She regularly travels to Italy, India and Kashmir. to work with various artisans.
+She regularly travels to Italy, India and Kashmir, to work with various artisans.
 The shoes she produces use products only from Italian tanneries.
-These tanneries create exotic skins and furs such as sable, python, and alligator.
+These tanneries create exotic skins and furs, such as sable, python, and alligator.
 She also supports the organic and free trade industries, using eco-friendly materials.
-Her collections are all handcrafted in Milan, Italy, with each style produced in limited editions.
+Her collections are handcrafted in Milan, Italy, with each style produced in limited editions.

 In 1988, she designed a pair of satin pumps encrusted with 177.85 carats of rubies, which she sold in her store for $15,000.
-The Vanessa Noel label also encompasses bridal shoes, men's footwear, cashmere shawls, and other accessories.
+The Vanessa Noel label also include bridal shoes, men's footwear, cashmere shawls, and other accessories.

 In 2004, Noel debuted the stretch alligator boots that became her signature.
 The boots appeared on Kim Cattrall in the Sex and the City movie in 2008.

 In 2015, Vanessa Noel launched her first handbag collection and her first fragrance named Stiletto in the form of a scented candle.

-Vanessa Noel's shoes have appeared in Sex And The City the movie, Oprah, the Martha Stewart show, NBC News, music videos for Mary J. Blige and Janet Jackson, and many fashion magazines.
+Vanessa Noel's shoes have appeared in Sex And The City, Oprah, the Martha Stewart show, NBC News, music videos for Mary J. Blige and Janet Jackson, and many fashion magazines.
 Her footwear products have also been used in the runway shows of Nicole Miller, Rebecca Moses, Chadwick Bell, Keith Lissner, Ralph Lauren and Ralph Rucci's shows in both Paris and New York.